arjun16kannan-del/ArjunK_Bluestamp_Portfolio/index.md

 A key challenge was debugging whether issues were caused by code or hardware.
 I also changed my original obstacle plan—rather than navigating around objects, the robot now performs a 180-degree turn when it detects one, which is more reliable.

-Before the final milestone, I need to improve turning accuracy, make obstacle detection more consistent, and better integrate all components
+Before the final milestone, I plan on improving the turning accuracy, make obstacle detection more consistent, and better integrating all the components.

 # First Milestone